MathThree/MathThree/README.md

 The biggest challenge of our project was the use of VR headsets, which only allow you to see the back of the hand, so you can't always recognise the sign.
 We were lucky enough to have a deaf person in our team, who was able to explain to us how sign language works, as well as the recordings we made.

+I really liked how we could set the logic for the levels, trying to find the better solution for our application.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/42204ac0-2af7-4feb-a3a8-7f86a9e216a7" alt="Capture d'écran 2024-08-18 174321" width="500">
 </p>